 Stratford Leisure Centre, Bridgefoot

-Our opening hours were 1-6 pm on Friday and 10am – 4.30 pm on the Saturday.
+Our opening hours were 1-6 pm on Friday, our first ever Friday event, and 10am – 4.30 pm on the Saturday.
 This was the last year that we offered free admission to members and non-members alike.

 A display had been mounted with a Shakespearean theme.
 This contained very early cards and went up to the Long Typhoo Tea sets .